yasnazariel/kiichain-docs/learn/kiichain/business-model.md

 ### **Secondary Suite of Products**

-Apart from the main revenue streams, Kii Global’s roadmap entails launching a suite of banking-as-a-service products like cold storage processing cards which will further produce earnings for the company.&#x20;
+Apart from the main revenue streams, Kii Global roadmap entails launching a suite of banking-as-a-service products like cold storage processing cards which will further produce earnings for the company.&#x20;